 In Louisiana, judges can order "interim periodic" alimony (meaning, temporary scheduled alimony payments) that can last through, or even up to 180 days beyond, the finalization of the divorce.
 The purpose of temporary alimony is to help both spouses avoid falling into a deep financial hole while their case makes its way through the system.
 Judges can only order "interim" alimony based on the supported spouse's needs, the paying spouse's ability to pay for those needs, and the standard of living established during the marriage.
 (La.
 Civ.
 Code Ann.
 Art.
 113.)

 Judges can also award longer-term, "final periodic" alimony (meaning, scheduled alimony ordered for a set period of time after the divorce is complete) in the final divorce order.
 (La.
 Civ.
 Code Ann.
 Art.
 112 (A).)

-Get more detailed information how alimony is determined and calculated in Louisiana, see Understanding and Calculating Alimony in Louisiana.
+Get more detailed information on how alimony is determined and calculated in Louisiana, see Understanding and Calculating Alimony in Louisiana.

+In Louisiana, the law defines adultery as a married person entering into a sexual relationship with someone other than a legal spouse.
 If adultery occurred during your marriage and before you filed for divorce, that has the potential to be a major factor in deciding whether you or your spouse are entitled to a final alimony award.

 Louisiana's alimony law allows judges some leeway in deciding the amount and duration of alimony.
 The law is also very clear that supported spouses are only entitled to final alimony if both of the following statements are true: